tanjun.dependencies#

 The cooldown bucket's ID.

-Callback used to create a custom error to raise if the check fails.
-This should two arguments one of type str and datetime.datetime where the first is the limiting bucket's ID and the second is when said bucket can be used again.
-This takes priority over
+This should two arguments one of type str and datetime.datetime | None where the first is the limiting bucket's ID and the second is when said bucket can be used again if known.

 The error message to send in response as a command error if the check fails.
-This supports localisation and uses the check name

 Whether owners should be exempt from the cooldown.